lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 Surface Resolution
 ==================

-Just like :doc:`NURBS curves </modeling/curves#nurbs>`, :guilabel:`Resolution` controls the detail of the surface.
+Just like :doc:`NURBS curves </modeling/curves#nurbs>`, *Resolution* controls the detail of the surface.
-The higher the :guilabel:`Resolution` the more detailed and smoother the surface is.
+The higher the *Resolution* the more detailed and smoother the surface is.
-The lower the :guilabel:`Resolution` the rougher the surface.
+The lower the *Resolution* the rougher the surface.
 However, here you have two resolution settings, one for each interpolation axis (U and V).
-Note that unlike with curves, you have only one resolution (the :guilabel:`Resol U` and :guilabel:`V` fields, in the :guilabel:`Curve Tools` panel)...
+Note that unlike with curves, you have only one resolution (the *Resol U* and *V* fields, in the *Curve Tools* panel)...

 +-----------------------------------------------+-----------------------------------------------+